 One of the most obvious reasons to take a vacation is to escape the cold and enter paradise.
 December marks the time of year that Costa Rica is transitioning from the rainy season to their dry season.
 This always comes with a nice refreshing breeze.
 The temperature is perfect for the beach.
-Also, those who prefer to be outside.
-All sports are enjoyable during this time of the year.
-So jet-set out off the cold weather, stop shoveling that snow, and escape to paradise!
+So, jet-set out off the cold weather, stop shoveling that snow, and escape to paradise!

 Getting to know and experiencing the local traditions is a great way to soak in the culture of Costa Rica during your trip.
-The holidays are just around the corner.
-It’s a perfect time to consider spending Christmas in Costa Rica with some of our holiday packages.
-With the weather transitioning out of the rainy season, the temperate weather is ideal.
-Great for the numerous activities all family members can enjoy.
-Such as topes (traditional horse parades), splendid holiday food, and the Festival of Lights.
-A romantic New Years may be suitable for those that want to spend time in the marvelous beaches that Costa Rica has to offer.
+To escape the cold, it’s a great idea to consider spending Christmas in Costa Rica with some of our holiday packages.
+You can enjoy various cultural activities such as topes (traditional horse parades), splendid holiday food, and the Festival of Lights.

 Costa Rica Traditions: Christmas

-In addition to the Festival of Lights, there are concerns, Tico-style bullfights, and carnival rides.
-He festivities start right after Christmas day when Costa Ricans descend on the Zapote Fairgrounds in San Jose for hours of entertainment and general merriment.
+In addition to the Festival of Lights, you can also experience Tico-style bullfights, and carnival rides.
+These festivities start right after Christmas day when Costa Ricans descend on the Zapote Fairgrounds in San Jose for hours of entertainment and general merriment.

 The hot, muggy weather of the rainy season’s replaced with dry cooler temperatures of about 70 degrees in December.
-It’s beautiful.
-With forecasts of blue skies and refreshing “Christmas winds,” many people stuck in the snow-covered north start should look to their neighbor to the south for a bit of relief.
+With forecasts of blue skies and refreshing “Christmas winds”, many people stuck in the snow-covered north should seriously think about spending the holidays in Costa Rica!